Creating a cluster on Azure

 |Repo Gpg Key Url||Provide a URL to the repo GPG key.
 Each stable RPM package that is published by CentOS Project is signed with a GPG signature.
 By default, yum and the graphical update tools will verify these signatures and refuse to install any packages that are not signed, or have an incorrect signature.||http://public-repo-1.hortonworks.com/ambari/centos6/RPM-GPG-KEY/RPM-GPG-KEY-Jenkins|

-If you would like to use a custom HDP version, provide the following information:
+If you would like to use a custom HDP or HDF version, provide the following information:

 |OS||Operating system.||centos7 (Azure, GCP, OpenStack) or amazonlinux (AWS)|